Bishop (Marvel Comics): Early life

 One day, Bishop encountered an anti-human group of mutants called the Exhumes, who took Shard hostage just before the XSE arrived.
 Until that time, Bishop had admired the Exhumes, attributing to them his proud, idealized notion of the legendary X-Men.
 It wasn't until the XSE defeated the Exhume and saved his sister that Bishop knew he wanted to join the XSE.
 When Bishop was 15, Hancock was murdered by criminals who were promptly arrested by the XSE, and he and Shard enlisted in their ranks.
 Shard soon surpassed Bishop to become the youngest XSE officer.

 During a training class, Bishop's instructors and some of his fellow students were attacked and killed.
 Bishop rallied the survivors and led the struggle against the assailants until reinforcements arrived.
 Bishop gradually climbs the ranks of the XSE until finally becoming their commander.

 While on a mission to wipe out a nest of Emplates, mutant vampires that feed on bone marrow, Shard was critically injured.
 Bishop went to Witness for help.
 Witness, then imprisoned at the New York Stark Fujikawa building, agreed to transfer Shard's essence into a holographic matrix if Bishop would work for him for one year.
 Bishop agreed, leaving the XSE for a time.
 The details of Bishop's work during this period are unknown; Bishop appears reticent on the subject, later refusing to tell Shard of his actions.

 Immediately upon his re-installment as a commander in the XSE, Bishop and his XSE group the "Omega Squad" captured Trevor Fitzroy, a murderous ex-XSE trainee in the ruins of the Xavier Institute War Room.
 While there, Bishop discovered a damaged recording of Jean Grey, in which she spoke of a traitor destroying the X-Men from inside.
-Haunted by his discovery, Bishop confronts Witness for details, but receives only a vague, ambiguous response, leaving Bishop to suspect his former master of being more than simply a witness to the downfall of the X-Men.
+Haunted by his discovery, Bishop confronts Witness for details, but receives only a vague, ambiguous response, leaving him to suspect his former master of being more than simply a witness to the downfall of the X-Men.